Central Auckland > Public Hospital Services > Starship Child Health >

 Referral Expectations

-The department provides specialist respiratory paediatric care for children across New Zealand with complex or severe lung problems.
+The department provides specialist respiratory paediatric care for children across New Zealand with severe, complex or rare problems.
 For the vast majority of children we see, this care is provided in conjunction with a local general paediatric specialist.
 We usually do not accept referrals from a general practitioner (GP), and require that a child has been initially assessed by a local general paediatrician.
 However, there are some circumstances that mean a direct referral from a GP is appropriate (e.g. if a child moves into the area with a known diagnosis of cystic fibrosis).
 If there is thought to be any unusual circumstances to bypass an initial general paediatrician referral the GP should write to the Respiratory Department setting out the previously established diagnosis.

 Some of the reasons for referral to a respiratory paediatrician are listed below.
 Follow the associated links to kidshealth.org.nz for further information.